 PM Modi's visit to Brussels for summit with EU postponed due to coronavirus outbreak

-Prime Minister Narendra Modi's visit to Brussels this month to hold a summit meeting with the European Union has been postponed in view of coronavirus outbreak in various parts of the world.
-Modi was expected to visit Brussels on March 13 for the annual summit which was set to lay the ground for deeper trade and investment ties between India and the 27-nation block.
+Prime Minister Narendra Modi's visit to Brussels this month to hold a summit meeting with the European Union has been postponed in view of the global spread of coronavirus.
+Modi was expected to visit Brussels on March 13 for the annual summit which was set to lay ground for deeper trade and investment ties between India and the 27-nation block.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)